top of page

 And it turns out, either way you go trying to explain these constants - by treating them as fundamental or treating them as not fundamental and deriving from some deeper theory - either way you go, it presents an immense challenge to the ultimate goal of discovering a true theory of everything.

-Okay, so maybe you could explain to us the problem with each of these possibilities, one at a time.
-First, what's the problem with suggesting that these numbers are fundamental, that these numbers can't be explained in terms of anything else more fundamental?
-That seems reasonable.
+Let's explain the problem with each of these possibilities, one at a time.
+First, let's see the problem with suggesting that these numbers are fundamental, that they can't be explained in terms of anything else more fundamental.

-If these constants are fundamental, if they're irreducible, and there's nothing that they can be broken down into, that they're uncaused facts of nature, that's just the way reality is, then you have the problem that they are part of your theory of everything.
-There's no other way to explain them, - you have to incorporate them into the very Theory of Everything.
-And now your Theory of Everything becomes one or two qualitative, beautiful laws, and 25 complex, arbitrary numbers, like 1 over 137.035999139.
+If the constants are fundamental, if they're irreducible and there's nothing that they can be broken down into, then they're uncaused facts of nature - that's just the way reality is.
+Then you have the problem that they are part of your theory of everything.
+There's no other way to explain them, you have to incorporate them into the very theory of everything.
+And now your theory of everything becomes one or two qualitative, beautiful laws, and 25 complex, arbitrary numbers, like 1 over 137.035999139.
 That's an ugly list of data.

-That's a perfectly logical possibility.
-That there's some deeper theory, some deeper explanation, which naturally results in these 25 constants.
+Now let's consider the problem with the possibility that they're not fundamental - that they're reducible and could be explained based on something else.
+On the surface, this is a perfectly logical possibility - that there's some deeper theory, some deeper explanation, which naturally results in these 25 constants.
 The problem is when you think about that, is you're trying to derive 25 precise, definite quantities, numbers, from a qualitative law.
 And that just doesn't seem reasonable or plausible that you're going to be able to get from a qualitative law, which has no specific quantities built into it, and then say somehow from that qualitative law, these 25 constants come.
 It seems unreasonable that that's going to be possible, that you're going to derive exactly these 25 numbers.

 And if you could do that, that would be great.
 But when Feynman was talking about this, it seemed that people had been trying for decades, it didn't seem possible.
 This was over 50 years after, when Feynman wrote this after the fine structure constant had been discovered.
 And it's been over 100 years now.
 Nobody has gotten close at all.
 Nobody has any clue how this would be.
 And to some degree, physicists intuitively realized that it just seems highly implausible that you would ever be able to come up with some qualitative law which would determine these 25 constants down to the last decimal point.

-Going back to our ethical system, I'd like to give an analogy of the problem of numbers, of constants which are such random strings of numbers.
-Let's imagine we go back to our system of ethics.
-And, remember, we had a system of ethics certain laws, maybe one of the laws was a person has to give charity, another one of the laws is the maximum amount of interest someone's allowed to charge.
-Well, let's say that we looked closely at the law and we saw that it said every person has to give at least 13.7436218742% to charity.
+Going back to our ethical system, let's give an analogy to the problem of constants which are such random strings of numbers.
+Remember, we had a system of ethics with certain laws - maybe one of the laws is that a person has to give charity, another one of the laws is the maximum amount of interest someone's allowed to charge.
+Let's say that we looked closely at the law and we saw that it said every person has to give at least 13.7436218742% to charity.
 Or another law said, one is not allowed to charge interest above 28.87416320771%.
 Imagine our laws had those features.

 And let us think about our quest to find a unified theory of our ethical system.
 How would we explain these numbers?
-So previously, we had been successful at saying, we have one law, "Do unto others as you'd want done to yourself."
+Previously, we had been successful at saying, we have one law: "Do unto others as you'd want done to yourself."
 But what about these numbers?
 How do you get these numbers?

 So again, to parallel what we talked about within the two possibilities in our theory of everything in physics, we could imagine having our unified law of our ethical system be, "Do unto others, as you would want done to yourself, but also, by the way, plug in the number 13.743627, and the number 28.136274403."
 But that's ugly.
 We had such a beautiful unified theory of everything, the law, "Do unto others as you'd want unto yourself."
 And just to plug on these additional numbers doesn't fit in, it undermines everything we've done at finding a beautiful simple law which explains everything within our ethical system.